patjlm/rayn-blog/index.md

 * not tax-free: you earn PAR (a crypto stable coin equal to the Euro).
 If you convert these PAR into Euro, you have to declare the benefit and have a flat tax on it (in France)
 * interests are paid daily!
 * paid interest count for the next day interests: compound interest!
+* you may open as many vaults as you wish (one for cars, one for holidays, one for day to day, ..)

 Deposits can currently be made in Euro, or in USDT (a crypto stable coin aiming to be equal to USD).